dataresearchcenter/investigraph-etl/docs/tutorial.md

     - uri: https://www.humanitarianoutcomes.org/gdho/search/results?format=csv
 ```

-**investigraph** allows to interactively inspect your building blocks for datasets, so let's try:
+**investigraph** allows to interactively inspect your building blocks or stages for datasets, so let's try if the configuration file contains any errors:

-    investigraph inspect ./datasets/gdho/config.yml
+    investigraph inspect -c ./datasets/gdho/config.yml

 This will show an error about no parsing function defined, but we will fix that later.

-We can inspect the outcome from our remote source as well:
+We can inspect the outcome of the _extract_ stage for our remote source as well (the `-l` option sets a limit to show only 10 records):

-    investigraph inspect ./datasets/gdho/config.yml --extract
+    investigraph extract -c ./datasets/gdho/config.yml -l 10

 Ooops!
 This shows us a python exception saying something about `utf-8` error.
 Yeah, we still have that in 2023.